VedantKh/personal/src/routes/writings/social-media.md

 I’m not on twitter, or any social media.
 I’ve cut off Netflix completely.
 I just keep a linkedin as a resume.
 This always surprises a lot of people.

-Social media is a net negative for me.
-We’re all fundamentally addicted to information.
-This is especially true for me, boredom feels like knives in the brain.
+I am addicted to information, boredom has always felt like knives in the brain.
+At the same time, I think the need for information is fundamentally built into all humans, just like the need for respect and love.

 Math and science used to be a lordly pastime.
 Lords inherited their wealth, so knowledge had a much looser correlation with wealth back then.
 There was a prominent minority that did it for fun.
 Newton, Boyle, and Brahe dedicated vast amounts of time and money to learning, and a large part of this was because they enjoyed it.